 The holiday season is a stressful time of year.
-And this year is particularly difficult because of the strong feelings coming out of the election results and the seamingly opposite values of voters.
-We are seeing people struggling with their own anxiety, fear and depression about the election results and also worrying about facing family members who made different choices at the voting booth.
+And this year is particularly difficult with all of the sensational news headlines.
+We are seeing people struggling with their own fear and stress in these uncertain times and also worrying about facing family members who may have different values and politics.
 How do we navigate family gatherings so that we don't end up fighting?
-And for some, can the relationship with certain family members be repaired?

-Here are four tips for navigating our anxiety about visiting with family so that we are authentic in our communication and build bridges rather than burn them down.
+Here are four tips for navigating our stressors about visiting with family so that we are authentic in our communication and build bridges rather than burn them down.

 Caring for your feelings in a constructive way requires us to remember that just because an emotion is arising it doesn't mean that a) it's accurate to the here-and-now event, and b) meant to be acted on immediately if it is.
 As this wise AA slogan tells us, just because we are having very strong feelings post-election--angry, numb, fearful and anxious--doesn't mean that our family members are the cause of our feelings.
 Nor does making them the bullseye for our emotions solve the problem.
 We may feel momentarily better to yell or attack--the "bad" have been punished or corrected--but in the end relationships are strained and the strategy of change through fear-based communication gets reinforced.

 2. Take an Emotional Inventory and Protect Yourself